matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 updating StatefulSets is related to the application-specific requirements for data integrity and consistency, as these applications often manage state.

-9) Explain the Significance of podManagementPolicy in a StatefulSet.
+9) Explain the Significance of podManagementPolicy in a StatefulSet?
 Answer: The podManagementPolicy of a StatefulSet determines how pods are managed within the StatefulSet.
 The two policies are OrderedReady, where pods are started sequentially, and Parallel, where pods are started or deleted simultaneously.
 OrderedReady is the default and ensures orderly deployment and scaling.